 What Is the 401(k) Contribution Deadline?

-The 401(k) contribution deadline is simple enough—it’s Dec.
+The 401(k) contribution deadline is simple enough – it’s Dec.
 31 of each year.
 Many tax timelines, including the IRS rules that govern 401(k), run on the calendar year, so your 401(k) contributions run from Jan.
 1 to Dec.
 31.

 This is important because 401(k) plans have an annual contribution limit and if you intend to max out your 401(k) contributions each year, you have to do it before the deadline.
-The limit on employee elective deferrals for traditional and safe harbor 401(k) plans is $22,500 in 2023, up from $20,500 in 2022.
-If you’re 50 or older, you can add $7,500 to that—up from $6,500 in 2022—for your catch-up contribution.
+The limit on employee elective deferrals for traditional and safe harbor 401(k) plans is $23,500 in 2025, up from $23,000 in 2024.
+If you’re 50 or older, you can add up to $7,500 in catch-up contributions.

 What If I Miss the Deadline?